Saw set

 A saw set is a tool or part of the tool kit for tuning saw blades.
 It adjusts the set, or distance the saw tooth is bent away from the saw blade.
 The magnitude of set determines the cut width and prevents the blade of the saw from binding in the wood.
+Many different manual and automated saw sets have been developed since at least the 19th century.

 Purpose

 When the teeth of a saw are formed from the body, they are in line and the same thickness as the blade immediately behind them.
 A saw with this configuration is described as having 'no' or '0' set.

 To prevent the body of the blade binding and for other enhancements to the cutting action, the teeth can be set (angled out) from the blade.
 Teeth can be set in several patterns: single-sided set, alternating set or a patterned set.
 Most Western and Asian handsaws use an alternating set, whereby a tooth is set the opposite direction from the preceding one.
 Specialized tools like veneer saws or flush-cut saws may be set only to one side.
 Some hacksaws and machine saw blades have patterned sets that may require specially designed saw sets to create.